sammuelyee/docs/cartodb-editor.md

 4. **Import directly from Twitter**
 5. **Create an empty dataset**

 The most common import method is to upload a local file or pull data from a public URL.
-To upload a file, navigate to your Dashboard and click **Connect Dataset**.
+To upload a file, navigate to your dashboard and click **Connect Dataset**.
 In the automatic overlay window click **Select a File** and navigate to the data you want to upload.
 Alternatively, you may paste a URL in this field and CartoDB will upload that data.
 For larger, paid accounts our interface offers an option to sync your data here.
 You may also import directly from Dropbox or Google Drive.

 If you plan to insert data by hand or programmatically, create a blank dataset with the default CartoDB columns and indexes already in place.